-The global dried blood spot collection cards market was valued at USD 262.8 billion in 2019 and is expected to grow at a CAGR of 3.4% during the forecast period.
+The global dried blood spot collection cards market was valued at USD 262.8 million in 2019 and is expected to grow at a CAGR of 3.4% during the forecast period.
 Dried blood spot testing (DBS) is a minimally invasive blood sample gathering procedure on specifically designed filter paper.
 These DBS samples could be easily shipped to any lab to detect any hereditary, rare disease, or blood-related disorder.

 The key factors responsible for the market growth of dried blood spot collection cards include compulsory newborn screening programs in developed economies, innovations in the diagnosis time and effectiveness, and the rising prevalence of hereditary disorders across the globe.
 In November 2019, the Virginia Department of General Services tested 7,868 infants for approximately 31 genetic and metabolic disorders.
 As per the estimates of the National Institutes of Health (NIH), more than 30 million people in the U.S. are suffering from around 7,000 hereditary diseases which are driving the demand for dried blood spot collection cards.